ayamflow/size/README.md

 ### bind(options)

-Enable the singleton by listen to the window `onresize` event.
+Enable the singleton by listening to the window `onresize` event.
+This is called automatically on require/import.
 * `options` - a hash containing configurable options:
 - `debounceTime`: debounce delay for the window `onresize` event.
 Defaults is 150.